renuo/bitcoin-powerday-2023/README.md

 We'll collect and share our code here.
 Feel free to also use the Wiki.
 You can check out this repo on the server.
 It's probably best if you work in a separate folder on a separate branch.
+Maybe someone can get [my trial for auto-deployment](.github/workflows/deploy.yml) to work.

 ```
 cd ~/powerday/